 Most of us aspire to be in a premiere B school, to have a life at an IIM or preferably other top management colleges.
 Some of the aspirants are undergraduates who wish to pursue MBA just after completing graduation, however, there is another category of aspirants who have little work experience.
 We all appear for CAT and other management entrance tests, the retakes and the hard work we all put in for getting a good percentile.
 And then when the results are declared and your mailbox has a new mail “Shortlisted” that moment of joy and extreme happiness and ultimately your hard work pays off.

-Cracking CAT with a good percentile makes you feel good and converting IIM Interview call into final admission offer makes you proud.
-But my dear friend, that is just a beginning.
-When you get enrolled into a B school, the phase two of your journey begins.
+Cracking CAT with a good percentile makes you feel good and converting an IIM Interview call into a final admission offer makes you proud.
+But my dear friend, that is just the beginning.
+When you get enrolled into a B school, phase two of your journey begins.

-Life at an IIM is definitely not cake walk.
-It is a demanding tenure, but is equally rewarding in terms of shaping your career.
+Life at an IIM is definitely no cake walk.
+It is a demanding tenure but is equally rewarding in terms of shaping your career.

 Soon after the admission, the induction process will start followed by the commencement of academic sessions.
 The induction is aimed to make you familiar with the existing rules, the value system, the group activities to make you comfortable with your batch mates and other such activities which are management oriented will take place.

 The classes will begin soon after the induction ended.
-Mostly the class timings are from 10 am to 5 pm; however there will be a different time slot from 9am to 10 am especially dedicated for class tests.
-And if at this moment you are thinking that you are free after 5pm that is where you entered a wrong zone.
+Mostly the class timings are from 10 am to 5 pm; however, there will be a different time slot from 9 am to 10 am especially dedicated to class tests.
+And if at this moment you are thinking that you are free after 5pm that is where you entered the wrong zone.